 In Bangkok – be careful, people everywhere try to screw you over, but learning your way around it is part of the experience!
 For example, if someone in a police’s uniform starts chatting to you and telling you the attraction you want to see is shut and that they can refer you to a tuk-tuk driver to take you elsewhere… he’s full of shit!
 Plan ahead and know what you want to do, when it’s open and how to get there.

-this is such a useful thread- my boyfriend and i are planning to go to thailand, cambodia and Vietnam next summer.posted almost 3 years ago
+this is such a useful thread- my boyfriend and i are planning to go to thailand, cambodia and Vietnam next summer.posted over 3 years ago

 Yeah I went with my boy and it was amazing!
-Remember never to drink tap water and pack some Gastro-stop if you’re not used to (real) Asian food!posted almost 3 years ago
+Remember never to drink tap water and pack some Gastro-stop if you’re not used to (real) Asian food!posted over 3 years ago

 I went to Bangkok in June and I loved it!